e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Do **not** bundle the three quantities into one contribution struct.
 Contributors are ragged: aero has wrench but no mass, fuel the reverse, only `pwp` has angular momentum.
-A bundle forces zero-filled identity noise through every port — the "silently sum nothing" hazard in a new coat.
+A bundle forces zero-filled identity noise through every port — the "silently sum nothing" hazard in a new coat (row 37).

 A `sum_ports!`-style helper (instantiate + wire + export in one call) is guarded-addition sugar, added when migration shows the pattern repeated.